apexDev37/Algorithms/algorithms/java/singlyLinkedList/DESCRIPTION.md

     public class LinkedList
 ```

 Base `class` inherited by various types of linked lists.
+Consists of elements of type `Node.class` defined in the base package.
 Contains utility methods to perform common and ubiquitous operations associated with linked lists.

 ### Fields